What is a Bank Statement?

 1. How to read a bank statement?

 To read a bank statement, first check the account holder details and statement period, then review the opening balance, each transaction (debits and credits), and the closing balance.
-It also has bank information, personal information, fees for banking services, starting and ending balances, interest earned, withdrawals, and deposits.
+It also includes bank details, service charges, interest earned, withdrawals, deposits, and starting and ending balances..

 2. How to find and correct mistakes on your bank statement?